dh-trier/coleto/README.md

 ## Context

 Coleto has been developed by Christof Schöch (Trier University, Germany) for a joint project with Erik Ketzan (University of Cologne, Germany), in which we analyzed several versions of Andy Weirs _The Martian_.
-The corresponding article, which is also the reference publication for coleto, has recently been accepted for publication:

-* Erik Ketzan and Christof Schöch: “Detecting, Classifying and Contextualizing Edits in Textual Variants: Three Versions of Andy Weir’s The Martian“, _Digital Humanities Quarterly_.
-Accepted for publication, revisions requested.